5 Steps to Becoming a CPA in Wisconsin

 - Middle States Association of Colleges and Schools

 - New England Association of Schools and Colleges

 - Northwest Association of Schools and Colleges

 If you attended school in another country, your credits must be assessed by a member agency of the National Association of Credential Evaluation Services (NACES).
 The Wisconsin Department of Regulation and Licensing also requires that you complete courses in business law and income taxation, in addition to any courses recommended by the evaluation.
 These courses must also be through an accredited US four-year bachelor degree granting institution.
 Official transcripts proving successful completion of the required courses must be sent with your application to the Wisconsin Department of Regulation and Licensing.

 c.
 Ensure that you are enrolled for the correct courses.
 The 150 semester hour requirement must include one of the following conditions (Options 1 and 2 apply to master’s degrees and options 3 and 4 are applicable to bachelor’s degrees):

-Any other graduate degree from a business school or college of business that is accredited by an accrediting agency recognized by the board including completion of:
+Earn any other graduate degree from a business school or college of business that is accredited by an accrediting agency recognized by the board and includes the completion of:

 - 24 semester hours in accounting at the undergraduate level including courses covering financial accounting, auditing, taxation, and management accounting